ailequal/hackintosh/CUPERTINO/README.md

 ### opencore

-OpenCore 0.6.2 (RELEASE), which means all the debugging features are currenctly disabled.
+OpenCore 0.6.3 (RELEASE), which means all the debugging features are currenctly disabled.

 ### config.plist

-The SMBIOS is set to iMac18,1.
-It's the best one for this build: it's the last iMac with iGPU and it does recognize enough temperaturs sensors for me (I am using VirtualSMC) instead of the old FakeSMC (which actually recognize more sensors for my build, but it's quite old at this point).
-I tried iMac19,1 (the best choice from the main guide) but it wasn't that great in terms of sensors.
-There is also the iMac19,2 which has the exactly same CPU as mine (I haven't tested it yet).
+The SMBIOS is set to iMac19,1.
+I have a few sensors missing with VirtualSMC, but I overall it's working really great, so I don't mind.

-Under PciRoot(0x0)/Pci(0x2,0x0) there are two extra records that will fix a bug that will cause the HDMI port to display a purple/violet screen.
-These are the following needed for this board.
+If you are using the same motherboard without a descrete GPU, you could encounter a bug that will cause the HDMI port to display a purple/violet screen.
+To fix this weird behavior go under "PciRoot(0x0)/Pci(0x2,0x0)" and add these two extra records.

 | Label                   | Type | Data     |
 | ----------------------- | ---- | -------- |